-Looks like AudioTechnica is going after the venerable Sennheiser HD25-II (or any of it’s dozen variants) with the ATH-M60x.
-Once you pick these up, it’s obvious that we’re not talking about a ATH-M50x +10 or ATH-M70x with 10 taken off.
-The newest M-series headphone from the Japanese company is more mobility oriented with smaller size and an over-ear design.
+Looks like AudioTechnica is going after the venerable Sennheiser HD25-II (or any of its dozen variants) with the ATH-M60x.
+Once you pick these up, it’s obvious that we’re not talking about an ATH-M50x +10 or ATH-M70x with 10 taken off.
+The newest M-series headphone from the Japanese company is more mobility-oriented with a smaller size and an over-ear design.
 Read on to find out what has been sacrificed to make the M50x mobile and whether the ATH-M60x is something that can help you.

 - Light weight

 - Very low THD lets a lot of detail through